jfrog/frogbot/docs/install-github.md

            // JFrog user and password with 'read' permissions for Xray
            // JF_USER = credentials("JF_USER")
            // JF_PASSWORD = credentials("JF_PASSWORD")

+           // [Optional]
+           // Relevant for air-gapped environments.
+           // Name of the remote repository that Frogbot and its dependencies will be downloaded to.
+           // JF_FROGBOT_REPO = ""
            }
            stages {
                stage('Download Frogbot') {